-13. The Verwaltungsbeschwerdeinstanz des Fürstentums Liechtenstein decided to stay the proceedings and submit a Request for an Advisory Opinion to the EFTA Court.
+14. The Verwaltungsbeschwerdeinstanz des Fürstentums Liechtenstein decided to stay the proceedings and submit a Request for an Advisory Opinion to the EFTA Court.

 IV.
-Question
+Questions

-14. The following question was referred to the EFTA Court:
+15. The following questions were referred to the EFTA Court:

-Is the single practice rule applying without exception to all doctors under Liechtenstein national law, and in particular Article 9(1) of the Regulation of 8 November 1988 on the medical professions which provides: "A doctor may pursue his profession in a self-employed capacity, as a sole practitioner or jointly with others, only if he holds a licence authorising him to do so and only if he himself works on his own behalf in the practice concerned.
-A doctor may not operate more than one practice, whether as a sole practitioner or jointly with others" compatible with the EEA and/or with the Agreement on the European Economic Area (EEA Agreement) of 2 May 1992?
+1 Is the single practice rule applying without exception to all doctors under Liechtenstein national law, and in particular Article 9(1) of the Regulation of 8 November 1988 on the medical professions which provides:

+"A doctor may pursue his profession in a self-employed capacity, as a sole practitioner or jointly with others, only if he holds a licence authorising him to do so and only if he himself works on his own behalf in the practice concerned.
+A doctor may not operate more than one practice, whether as a sole practitioner or jointly with others"

+compatible with the EEA and/or with the Agreement on the European Economic Area (EEA Agreement) of 2 May 1992?